 Gemtuzumab ozogamicin: A drug made up of an antibody that specifically recognizes CD33 (a protein found on leukemia cells) and a chemotherapy drug.

-Clinical trials are medical studies involving people and are a key step towards optimizing treatments for different diseases.
+Clinical trials are medical studies involving people, they are a key step towards optimizing treatments for different diseases.
 A clinical trial may be designed with the aim of improving current therapies or to investigate how safe and effective a new treatment is.
 There are various ongoing clinical trials investigating treatment options for acute myeloid leukemia.

-A patient with acute myeloid leukemia may not respond to the therapies that are currently approved, and certain types of acute myeloid leukemia have little to no treatment options available.
+A patient with acute myeloid leukemia may not respond to the therapies that are currently approved, and for certain types of acute myeloid leukemia, there are very few treatment options available.
 Therefore, taking part in a clinical trial may be the best option for some people and could provide the opportunity for effective disease treatment/management.

 If you have any questions or concerns regarding treatment options, clinical trials, or side effects, reach out to your leukemia specialist.